 - The best explanation for the whole series of limited computers is the existence of an infinite computer.

 The infinite computer is more profound when compared to any finite computer.
 The laptop is infinitely deep.
-In comparison with regular computers, the unlimited computer seems more profound.
+By comparison to regular computers, the unlimited computer seems more profound.
 Mathematicians worldwide use the symbol ω as a reference to the least number beyond all the finite numbers.
 So, people refer to the infinite computer as Hω.
-This computer is the ultimate and unlimited that is the sufficient reason for all other computers.
-It can be God.
-Depending on the Computational Argument, we try to add a final rule to our previous rules list.
+This computer is the ultimate and unlimited entity that is the sufficient reason for all other computers.
+(One could consider it to be God.)
+Depending on the Computational Argument, it is attempted to add a final rule to the previous rules list.

-Successor rule.
-For every finite number n, the universe Un is a software program running in a finite computer Hn+1 in a deeper universe Un+1.
+Successor Rule: For every finite number n, the universe Un is a software program running in a finite computer Hn+1 in a deeper universe Un+1.
 The relation between universe Un and computer Hn+1 is the same as that of software and hardware.
-The computer Hn+1 was programmed and built by some civilization, Cn+1 in-universe Un+1.
-Each of the more profound finite computers is longer lasting both into the future and the past.
-The laptop is causally responsible for its universe.
+The computer Hn+1 was programmed and built by the civilization of Cn+1 in universe Un+1.
+Each of the more profound finite computers is longer lasting both into the future and into the past.
+The laptop is causally responsible for its own universe.

-Final rule.
-There is an infinitely deep computer that exists.
+Final Rule: There is an infinitely deep computer that exists.
 For every finite number n, the universe Un is a software program ultimately run by God.
 This rule is very similar to Simulation Creationism.
-For every finite number n, God stands to Un as hardware stands to the software.
-However, to any deeper universe, God does not stand as software.
-In the finite series, extrapolating from the computers’ features, it follows that: God has infinite power; God has endless intelligence; God is everlasting both into the future and the past.
-God usually is responsible for the existence of every finite universe in every moment.
-God is a self-directing and self-conscious intellect.
-Thus God is maximally creative, early, intelligent, and powerful.
+For every finite number n, God is to Un as hardware is to software.
+However, to any deeper universe, God does not function as software.
+In the finite series, extrapolating from the computers’ features, it follows that God has infinite power, God has endless intelligence, and God is everlasting both into the future and into the past.
+God usually is responsible for the existence of every finite universe in every moment and is a self-directing and self-conscious intellect.
+Thus, God is maximally creative, early, intelligent, and powerful.
 From this point of view, God is functionally equivalent to an infinite and self-programming computer.

 These rules define an increasingly endless series of deep and finite computers.
-The series converges to a laptop that lies outside of the series – the sequence converges to God.
-Just to be sure, these rules lead to the generation of many theological implications.
-We can’t look at them all.
-Anyway, two of the theological implications are worthy of our complete attention.
+The series converges to a laptop that lies outside of the series; the sequence converges to God.
+These rules lead to the generation of many theological implications, enough that we can’t look at them all.
+However, two of the theological implications are worthy of our complete attention.

 First of all, these rules imply that God is infinite in a computationally and mathematically precise way.
 For every finite n, there exists a computer whose power is proportional to n.
 More powerful computers are faster and tend to have more memory.
 This series of limited and increasingly powerful computers converge to an increasingly powerful computer.
-A Universal Turning Machine (UTM) has infinite memory.
-But any UTM operates at some finite speed.
-For really endless computers, We need to use Accelerating Universal Turning Machines (ATMs).
+A Universal Turning Machine (UTM) has infinite memory, but any UTM operates at some finite speed.
+For truly endless computers, we would need to use Accelerating Universal Turning Machines (ATMs).
 ATMs can compute and perform functions that are not possible for any kind of UTM.
-ATMs can perform highly complicated tasks.
-This capability leads to an unusual conclusion that ATMs are functionally equivalent to God.
+ATMs can perform highly complicated tasks, and this capability leads to an unusual conclusion that ATMs are functionally equivalent to God.

 Secondly, these rules imply that computers’ nature is distinct from the heart of God in significant ways.
-For every finite number n, the computer Hn+1 stands to the universe Un as hardware to software.
-Thus Hn+1 stands to every computer in Un as hardware to software.
-For each finite number n, the relation between computer Hn and computer Hn+1 is similar to software and hardware.
-So every limited computer is both software and hardware.
+For every finite number n, the computer Hn+1 is to the universe Un as hardware is to software.
+Thus, Hn+1 is to every computer in Un as hardware is to software.
+For each finite number n, the relation between computer Hn and computer Hn+1 is similar to software and hardware, so every limited computer is both software and hardware simultaneously.
 However, we consider God to be outside of this series.
-God is not software in any more in-depth hardware.
-God is complete and pure hardware (Saying that God is a pure being is perhaps analogous to the simulationist).
-And since every universe (and every computer), physicality is derived from the Simulation present in (There is an algorithm behind it), it seems reasonable to associate physicality with software.
-As a software program, every deeper universe, including computers within them, are richly physical.
+God is not software in any more in-depth hardware; God is complete and pure hardware.
+(Saying that God is a pure being is perhaps analogous to the Simulationist.)
+Since the physicality of every universe (and every computer) is derived from the Simulation present in it (there is an algorithm behind it), it seems reasonable to associate physicality with software.
+As a software program, every deeper universe— including computers within them— are richly physical.
 However, since we consider God as pure hardware, God can’t be physical.
 The reality of God is, in some ways, more profound than any physicality.
-According to the classical theories of divine nature, God would be a pure unity, a pure mind whose thought processes are self-directed to generate all physical complexity methods.
+According to the classical theories of divine nature, God would be a pure unity: a pure mind whose thought processes are self-directed to generate all physical complexity methods.